EU greenlights new chip factory in Dresden – DW – 08/20/2024

 German Chancellor Olaf Scholz and European Commission President Ursula von der Leyen attended as TSMC broke the ground to mark the start of construction at the site.

-"The world's largest chipmaker is coming to our continent and joining forces with three European champions," von der Leyen, hailing it as "an endorsement for Europe as a global innovation powerhouse."
+"The world's largest chipmaker is coming to our continent and joining forces with three European champions," von der Leyen said, hailing it as "an endorsement for Europe as a global innovation powerhouse."

 "We are thrilled that such an important player in the global semiconductor scene is now opening a site here with us," Scholz said.